Favorite Red Velvet Recipes

 What Pairs Best with Red Velvet Cake?

 Originally, an ermine or roux frosting was used to ice red velvet cakes.
-Bavarian cream, white chocolate frosting along with the traditional cream cheese frosting are also wonderful pairings.
+Bavarian cream, white chocolate frosting along with traditional cream cheese frosting are also wonderful pairings.

 Best Red Velvet Recipes